Lychee Fruit: What is a Lychee and How to Eat One

 If you want to store lychees long-term, you can actually freeze them.
 For best results, place the lychees, with their skin on, in a zip-lock bag and place them in the freezer.
 To defrost them, simply take them out of the freezer and leave them on the kitchen bench for a couple of hours until they reach room temperature.
 It’s best not to refreeze them.

-TIP: Lychees can be enjoyed frozen.
+TIAP: Lychees can be enjoyed frozen.
 When you peel them and eat them straight out of the freezer, they taste like a delicious lychee sorbet.
 The perfect way to cool down on a super hot summer’s day!

 Conclusion

 Being a tropical fruit, lychees may not always be so easy to get a hold of.
-But when they’re out of season, you can still enjoy the canned version to keep you going.
+But when they’re out of season, you can still enjoy the canned lychees to keep you going.
 Or, as suggested, you could buy them in bulk in season and freeze them until you need to use them, as their freshness can be easily preserved.

 Overall, the delicious lychee is an excellent fruit to add to your kitchen, as it is versatile, healthy, and super tasty!